-The total number of shares authorized by the amendment is consistent with the number of shares authorized by other commercial-stage biotechnology companies of a similar size.
-The increase in authorized common stock will not have any immediate effect on the rights of existing stockholders.
-However, the Board may issue authorized common stock without requiring future stockholder approval of such issuances, except as may be required by the Certificate of Incorporation, as amended, and applicable law and regulations.
-To the extent that the additional authorized shares are issued in the future other than in connection with a stock dividend, they will decrease the existing stockholders' percentage equity ownership and, depending on the price at which they are issued as compared to the price paid by existing stockholders for their shares, could be dilutive to the Company's existing stockholders.
+The total number of shares of common stock and capital stock authorized by the amendment is consistent with the number of shares authorized by other commercial-stage biotechnology companies of a similar size.
+The increase in authorized shares will not have any immediate effect on the rights of existing stockholders.
+However, our Board may issue authorized shares without requiring future stockholder approval of such issuances, except as may be required by the Certificate of Incorporation, as amended, and applicable law and regulations.
+To the extent that the additional authorized shares are issued in the future other than in connection with a stock dividend, they will decrease the existing stockholders' percentage equity ownership and, depending on the price at which they are issued as compared to the price paid by existing stockholders for their shares, could be dilutive to our existing stockholders.
 The holders of common stock have no preemptive rights to subscribe for or purchase any additional shares of common stock that may be issued in the future.